 For details on all of these vitamin C products, be sure to check out my guide to The Ordinary vitamin C products.

-Final Thoughts on The Ordinary Ascorbyl Glucoside Solution 12%
+The Ordinary Ascorbyl Glucoside Solution 12%: Is It Worth It?

 Is The Ordinary Ascorbyl Glucoside Solution 12% worth a try?

-I think it is.
-I’ve found that this water-based derivative works very well for me in both my morning and evening skincare routines.
+I think it is!
+I’ve found that this water-based derivative works very well for me in my morning skincare routine.
 It also has a better texture than most The Ordinary serums, and it is very affordable.

 Thanks for reading!